-This work is available from Boosey & Hawkes for the world.
+This work is available from Boosey & Hawkes

 Komische Oper, Berlin

-Company: Orchester und Ensemble der Komischen Oper Berlin
+Barrie Kosky, director Conductor: André de Ridder Company: Orchester und Ensemble der Komischen Oper Berlin

 Time / Neptune / Antinous

 Time, fate, and amor, love, are making life a misery for the ageing, loving, suffering human being.

+For twenty years, Penelope has been waiting for her beloved Odysseus to finally return from the war against Troy.
+All those around her no longer believe that this will happen, yet Penelope remains steadfast in her love.
 After 20years of war and the despairing search for the lost Arcadia of his erstwhile home, Odysseus has finally reached his native shores.
 A youth reveals himself to him as the Goddess Minerva, and advises him not to make himself known for the time being.
 Odysseus heeds her advice.
 His loyal shepherd Eumaeus also fails to recognise the aged hero, but is nevertheless pleased when told by him that Odysseus will soon return home.
 Only to his son Telemachus does Odysseus reveal his identity.